agude/agude.github.io/_books/the_urth_of_the_new_sun.md

 during the deluge feel simultaneously too philosophical and over-explain some of the mysteries from earlier books.

-For example, I had thought the time gaps in the original four books were due to time travel or resurrection, as Severian was in danger and then the narrative jumped forward without recollection.
-But in {% include book_link.html title="The Urth of the New Sun" %} Severian wakes up next to his corpse and the aliens explain everything, which felt heavy-handed.
+For example, I had assumed the time gaps in the original four books were due to time travel or resurrection, as in each case Severian was in danger and then the narrative jumped forward without Severian able to remember what happened.
+But in {% include book_link.html title="The Urth of the New Sun" %}
+Severian wakes up next to his corpse and the aliens explain everything, which felt heavy-handed.

 The Christian allegory was also less subtle in {% include book_link.html title="The Urth of the New Sun" %} which made the biblical parallels and